 Don’t know 8% Unavailable

 A huge component of a healthy financial plan is retirement savings.
-Unfortunately, a study from Transamerica Institute found that LGBTQ+ Americans tend to be less prepared for retirement than heterosexual Americans. [v]
+Unfortunately, a study from Transamerica Institute found that LGBTQ+ Americans tend to be less prepared for retirement than non-LGBTQ+ Americans.

 New financial frontiers

-The first step toward equality is understanding where disparities exist.
+In any area, the first step toward equality is understanding where disparities exist.
 Next comes action.
-With this wealth of data available, financial services firms and nonprofit initiatives are taking action to help through specialized products, targeted services and philanthropic efforts.
+With this wealth of data available, financial services firms and nonprofit initiatives are taking action to help close financial gaps for LGBTQ+ adults through specialized products, targeted services and philanthropic efforts.
 A few examples include:

-• Superbia Services’ goal is to wipe out discrimination in the financial services sector, and it is poised to open the country’s first credit union focused on LGBTQ+ customers and allies.
+• Superbia Services’ goal is to wipe out discrimination in the financial services sector, and it aims to offer a credit union, credit cards, life insurance and health insurance focused on LGBTQ+ customers and allies.

-• Founded in 2020, Daylight Bank bills itself as the first digital banking platform for the LGBTQ+ community.
-Its offerings include checking accounts and fee-free access to ATMs.
-Daylight allows customers to choose their desired names for accounts and debit cards.
+• Founded in 2020, Daylight Bank is a digital banking platform for the LGBTQ+ community offering checking accounts, fee-free access to ATMs and financing solutions for family planning.
+Daylight also allows customers to choose their desired names for accounts and debit cards.

 • In 2021, Mastercard expanded its True Name program.
 True Name enables customers to put their desired name on payment cards.
 BMO Harris, Citi and Republic Bank are among the brands that have joined the True Name program.